TZ announces rights issue following ‘heavily’ oversubscribed placement

 Next Wednesday Reach Markets is hosting a special investor briefing with CEO Scott Beeton from TZ Limited (ASX:TZL).
 Click here to book.

-This article was developed in collaboration with Reach, a Stockhead advertiser at the time of publishing.
+This article was developed in collaboration with TZL, a Stockhead advertiser at the time of publishing.

 This article does not constitute financial product advice.
 You should consider obtaining independent advice before making any financial decisions.